The PHETE Program is structured to include many quality field experiences.

 Professionalism and appropriate dress during school placements:

 Professional behavior is expected at all times and especially when a teacher candidate is in a teaching setting.
 High expectations are set for teachers in the field and for those planning to become teachers.
 To that end, teacher candidates must be aware of the language they use, comments they make, behaviors they display, and personal decisions they make.
-It is impossible to list everything the teacher candidate should or should NOT do.
-However, the four dispositions related to professionalism described on page 22 provide an overview.

 Within the PHETE program, a clear expectation for student dress will be enforced.
 When the PHETE major is in a school, representing the program at another university or in a Longwood University event, the following dress code applies: